-The mineral wulfenite with the chemical formula PbMoO4, was the main subject in the year 2019 at the Tucson Gem & Mineral Show in Arizona: „Wulfenite Special Exhibition at the TGMS, February 14 - 17, 2019“.
-Dr Vera M. F. Hammer, from the Natural History Museum Vienna had designed a special showcase for the Austrian mineral wulfenite.
+The mineral wulfenite, which has the chemical formula PbMoO4, was the main subject in the year 2019 at the Tucson Gem & Mineral Show in Arizona: „Wulfenite Special Exhibition at the TGMS, February 14 - 17, 2019“.
+Dr Vera M. F. Hammer from the Natural History Museum Vienna had designed a special showcase for the Austrian mineral wulfenite.
 (Photo: NHM Vienna, Vera Hammer)

-In the Natural History Museum Vienna, wulfenites from the world's known deposits are displayed in room 3 (showcases 70 to 72).
+In the Natural History Museum Vienna, wulfenites from the world's most known and famous occurrences are displayed in hall 3 (showcases 70 to 72).

 Portrait of Franz Xaver Freiherr von Wulfen

 Showcase at Tucson Gem & Mineral Show, 2019